 The result of the shower pan holding water is one of the most common shower repairs.
 In these circumstances, overlays are usually completed to level the floor and help the water flow properly.
 The new fibreglass panel is applied to the shower floor after the shower is repaired.
 The edges of the shower repair merge to match the next shower.

 A plumber or anyone with good basic trim carpentry skills can install this product.
-Once the product has been shipped, it is possible to remove the old shower and keep the plumber pulling the shower pan into the drain.
+Once the product has been shipped, it is possible to remove the old shower and keep the plumber pulling the shower pan into the bathroom shower drains.

 Shower overlay repairs are also common to fix broken shower floors.Many wall fasteners return to the top of the system.
 Shower damage can occur at the top corner by pushing the system into place or moving the entire unit after it is installed.